nikiturka/SpyCat/README.md

 - **Docker-compose setup:** demonstrates Docker skills by containerizing the application in a separate app along with a PostgreSQL database.
 - **Tests:** unit tests for core business logic are written using pytest.
+- Country field in Target model is currently implemented as a simple `CharField`.
+Potentially, it could be extracted into a separate model or even a dedicated application, if more business logic will be associated with countries in the future.